AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 - 03/2024:
    * Our lab receives the [CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2340261&HistoricalAwards=false) from the National Science Foundation!
 Many thanks to NSF for supporting our research.

-   * Our paper enetitiled "[The Claw: An Avian-Inspired, Large Scale, Hybrid Rigid-Continuum Gripper](https://www.mdpi.com/2218-6581/13/3/52)]" was accepted into the speicial issue "Intelligent Bionic Robots" of Robotics (MDPI)!
+   * Our paper enetitiled "[The Claw: An Avian-Inspired, Large Scale, Hybrid Rigid-Continuum Gripper](https://www.mdpi.com/2218-6581/13/3/52)]" was accepted into the speicial issue "Intelligent Bionic Robots" of Robotics (MDPI) as **cover article**!
 This is a collobration work with [Prof. Ian Walker](https://iwalker.people.clemson.edu) at the Department of Electrical and Computer Engineering, Clemson University.

 - 07/2023: Our paper entitled "[A Two-Layer Human-in-the-Loop Optimization Framework for Customizing Lower-Limb Exoskeleton Assistance](https://ieeexplore.ieee.org/document/10155858)" was published at the invited session "Recent Advancement of Human Autonomy Interaction & Integration" of the 2023 American Control Conference, San Diego, CA.